Once nearly extinct, trumpeter swans are making their graceful return to Almonte | CBC News

 She said trumpeters, which are the largest swan in the world, are native only to North America and their resurgence is a true conservation success story.

-The birds were hunted nearly to extinction in 1886, sought out for their meat, feathers and the leather on their feet.
+The birds were hunted nearly to extinction by the 1880s for their meat, feathers and the leather on their feet.
 In the 1980s retired biologist Harry Lumsden began the work of reviving the population.

 Volunteers in northern Ontario helped raise the swans in captivity before starting to release them.